Lord Kelvin: Treatise on Natural Philosophy

 Over the period 1855 to 1867, Thomson collaborated with Peter Guthrie Tait on a textbook that founded the study of mechanics first on the mathematics of kinematics, the description of motion without regard to force.
 The text developed dynamics in various areas but with constant attention to energy as a unifying principle.
 A second edition appeared in 1879, expanded to two separately bound parts.
 The textbook set a standard for early education in mathematical physics.

 Atmospheric electricity

 Thomson made significant contributions to atmospheric electricity for the relatively short time for which he worked on the subject, around 1859.
 He developed several instruments for measuring the atmospheric electric field, using some of the electrometers he had initially developed for telegraph work, which he tested at Glasgow and whilst on holiday on Arran.
-His measurements on Arran were sufficiently rigorous and well-calibrated that they could be used to deduce air pollution from the Glasgow area, through its effects on the atmospheric electric field.
-Thomson's water dropper electrometer was used for measuring the atmospheric electric field at Kew Observatory and Eskdalemuir Observatory for many years, and one was still in use operationally at the Kakioka Observatory in Japan until early 2021.
-Thomson may have unwittingly observed atmospheric electrical effects caused by the Carrington event (a significant geomagnetic storm) in early September 1859.
+His measurements on Arran were sufficiently rigorous and well-calibrated that they have since been used to deduce nineteenth century air pollution from the Glasgow area, through its effects on the atmospheric electric field.
+Thomson's water dropper electrometer method was used for measuring the atmospheric electric field at Kew Observatory and Eskdalemuir Observatory for many years, and one was still in use operationally at the Kakioka Observatory in Japan until early 2021.
+Thomson may have unwittingly observed atmospheric electrical effects caused by the Carrington Event (a significant geomagnetic storm) in early September 1859.